mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 ## French Learning Web App
-This Flask-based web application is designed to help French learners improve their pronunciation and grammar, including proper use of French diacritical marks.
+This Python, Flask-based web application is designed to help intermediate French learners looking to achieve fluency.
+Specifically, this app is designed to help users significantly improve their grammar, including proper use of French diacritical marks, and pronunciation.
 It analyzes both text input and spoken French audio, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.
 Users can select gender for accurate grammar agreement analysis.

 ### Features
 - Audio file transcription with Whisper for uploaded WAV files